highlights of operations

 Using the latest technology, Chevron continues to make major discoveries in the United States while maintaining strong production in mature fields.

 Chevron is one of the largest hydrocarbon producers in the United States.
-In 2015, we produced an average of 720,000 barrels of net oil-equivalent per day, or 27 percent of the corporation’s worldwide total.
+In 2020, we produced an average of 1.06 million barrels of net oil-equivalent per day, 34 percent of the corporation’s worldwide total.

-Our company’s major operations in the United States are in California, the Gulf of Mexico, Colorado, Louisiana, New Mexico, Ohio, Oklahoma, Pennsylvania, Texas, West Virginia and Wyoming.
+Our company’s major operations in the United States are primarily in the midcontinent region, the Gulf of Mexico and California.

-At the end of 2015, Chevron was the largest leaseholder in the Gulf of Mexico.
+At the end of 2020, Chevron was the second-largest leaseholder in the Gulf of Mexico.

-Chevron is the largest producer of crude oil and natural gas on the Gulf of Mexico shelf.
-Daily net production during 2015 averaged 45,000 barrels of crude oil, 218 million cubic feet of natural gas and 6,000 barrels of natural gas liquids (NGLs).
+Chevron operates crude oil and natural gas fields in the midcontinental United States – primarily in Colorado, New Mexico and Texas.
+Chevron acquired Noble Energy, Inc. in October 2020.
+In 2020, the company’s net daily production from Chevron and Noble assets in these areas averaged 342,000 barrels of crude oil, 1,249 million cubic feet of natural gas and 179,000 barrels of natural gas liquids (NGLs).

 Chevron is one of the leading leaseholders in the deepwater Gulf of Mexico, with a long history of technical achievement and operational safety.